 The Continuous Plankton Recorder (CPR) Survey is the most geographically extensive marine monitoring programme in the world.
+Started in 1931.
 Today the Survey is operated by the Marine Biological Association, based in Plymouth, UK.

 At the base of the marine foodweb, the free floating plant life of the sea (phytoplankton) provide food for the animal plankton (zooplankton) which in turn provide food for many other marine organismsFind Out More